 Has your business missed out on the capital-infusing opportunities offered by the research and development tax credit, simply because you weren't aware that some of your activities may qualify for tax credits?
 It's a common (and unfortunate) occurrence for companies in virtually every vertical.
-Each year, countless business owners miss out on this dollar-for-dollar reduction in both local and federal tax liability because they didn't realize that the innovation tax credit covers far more than science laboratories and software design.
+Each year, countless business owners miss out on this dollar-for-dollar reduction in both state and federal tax liabilities because they didn't realize that the innovation tax credit covers far more than science laboratories and software design.
 This robust tax incentive spans over 40 industries and covers a multitude of operations, making it one of the most lucrative programs for businesses of every size and scope.

 You May Still Be Able to Leverage Cash Savings Potential of the Innovation Tax Credit

 If you've recently discovered that your company could, in fact, qualify for the research and development tax program, there is some good news.
 Even though you've technically missed this year's deadline, you may still be able to tap into the cash-saving potential offered through the R&D tax credit.

 In 2006, the IRS published new, temporary regulations that changed how taxpayers file for and maximize possible research and development tax benefits.
 Finalized in February 2015, the updated legislation officially allows business owners to go back to previous tax years and claim available innovation credits using the Alternative Simplified Credit (ASC) method.